jahriko/IMS/README.md

 8. Open Netbeans IDE.
 9. Go to `File > Open Project`
-10. Locate where you put the forked repository
+10. Locate where you put the clone repository
 11. `Open Project`

 ### You're almost done!